martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 IO.md

 ### I/O in PennSim
 - Since PennSim itself uses keyboard input for the Command Line, in order to provide keyboard input to simulated LC-3 processor, one must click on the console window
 	- If it turns yellow, then it's selected

+### LDI/STI inefficiency in this design
+- Using LDI or STI for either getchar or sendchar would making polling do 2 memory reads per loop and reuir